 About

-I’m a local historian and heritage advocate focused on Stoke Newington’s history, working to research, document, and share the story of this ancient parish in north London, first recorded in 1086.
-It was a Metropolitan London Borough from 1900 until 1965, when it merged into the newly formed London Borough of Hackney.
-I moved to Stoke Newington in 2002, and since 2012, I have been sharing local history content daily on social media and giving talks, including a regular event I’ve run since 2016.
+I’m a local historian and heritage advocate focused on Stoke Newington, a historic area in the London Borough of Hackney.
+I research, document and share the story of this ancient parish in north London, first recorded in 1086.
+It was a Metropolitan London Borough from 1900 until 1965, when it became part of the modern London Borough of Hackney.

 Background